-Slipper coral (Herpolitha limax) also known as boomerang or tongue coral, is a large polyp stony type of mushroom coral in its own genus Herpolitha and it is the only member of the genus.
+Slipper coral (Herpolitha limax) also known as boomerang or tongue coral.
+Theyare a large polyp stony type of mushroom coral in its own genus Herpolitha.
 As with the other species of mushroom corals, slipper coral is free living in its adult stage.

-Slipper coral are important in reef development as they move down the reef onto more inhospitable sections and when they die they provide a substrate for less sensitive corals to adhere to and provide a base for the expansion of the reef.
+Slipper coral are important in reef development as they move down the reef onto more inhospitable sections.
+When they die they provide a substrate for less sensitive corals to adhere to and thus provide a base for the expansion of the reef.
 Here is a video where you can see the tentacles in action:

 When alongside other corals they secrete a mucus which prevents them from being over grown by the other corals.
 The secretions can inflict heavy damage on other corals that encroach on them.
 As they are moved by wave action they are often found in holes on the reef and in areas where they have been washed by the waves.

 Slipper corals have an elongated shape, growing up to 45 cm long and have a raised center with a slit like mouth in the upper center.
 They have raised ribs extending outwards from the mouth.
-Between the ribs are short, tapered and widely spaced tentacles that when fully extended, only a carpet of tentacles is visible.
-They have many mouths called polystomatous across their surface with the larger mouths at times aligned with the central axis or furrow as the green section that can be seen in the images.
+Between the ribs are short, tapered and widely spaced tentacles.
+When fully extended, only a carpet of tentacles is visible.
+They have many mouths called polystomatous across their surface.
+The larger mouth is aligned with the central axis or furrow and is the green section that can be seen in the images.

 Slipper coral is a hermaphrodite and can reproduce both by sexual reproduction and asexually.
-During sexual reproduction eggs and sperms are released into the water through the mouth which mix and fertilize with the fertilized egg dropping onto the substrate, the polyp develops from there growing its calcareous skeleton.
+During sexual reproduction eggs and sperms are released into the water through the mouth.
+These then mix and fertilize in the water.
+Once fertilized the egg the drops onto the substrate.
+From there the polyp develops growing its calcareous skeleton.
 Asexually the slipper coral can reproduce from damaged adult tissue, the result are young acanthocauli.

 Slipper corals are able to withstand harsh conditions and inhabit areas that other corals cannot.
-They can cope with being immersed in sediment for quite some time and even immersion in fresh water for short periods.
+They can cope with being immersed in sediment for quite some time.
+Even immersion in fresh water for short periods does not kill them.
 They are found across the Indo Pacific area.
 Here is a video of a mushroom coral excavating itself from sediment:

 These corals are propagated in captivity relieving stress from collections for aquariums.